bazel-contrib/rules_nodejs/docs/Built-ins.md

 This is like a genrule() except that it runs our launcher script that first links the node_modules tree before running the program.

-Bazel always runs actions with a working directory set to your workspace root.
+By default, Bazel runs actions with a working directory set to your workspace root.
-If your tool needs to run in a different directory, you can write a `process.chdir` helper script and invoke it before the action with a `--require` argument, like `args = ["--node_options=--require=./$(execpath chdir.js)"]` See rules_nodejs/internal/node/test/chdir for an example.
+Use the `chdir` attribute to change the working directory before the program runs.

 This is a great candidate to wrap with a macro, as documented: https://docs.bazel.build/versions/master/skylark/macros.html#full-example